Why You May Need an Experienced Lawyer During Foreclosure

 Pre-bankruptcy planning is common and legal, it is sometimes referred to as asset conversion.
 Though it may sound like it is something sneaky asset conversion is a method used to re-organize any assets and keep as much property in your hands and out of the reach of creditors as possible.
 The way to do this with bank account funds would be to invest any amount over the exemption amount in exempt assets.

-While it is perfectly legal to convert non-exempt property into exempt property it needs to be done in “good faith” and the law does not allow someone filing for bankruptcy to hinder,delay, or defraud creditors.
-You need to be extremely careful when converting bank account funds to exempt property because determining the good faith of your asset conversion is tricky and while courts recognize asset conversion as legal a small amount of courts recognize pre-bankruptcy planning as ethical practice.
+While it is perfectly legal to convert the non-exempt property into the exempt property it needs to be done in “good faith” and the law does not allow someone filing for bankruptcy to hinder, delay, or defraud creditors.
+You need to be extremely careful when converting bank account funds to the exempt property because determining the good faith of your asset conversion is tricky and while courts recognize asset conversion as legal a small amount of courts recognize pre-bankruptcy planning as ethical practice.

 Read more: Should I Even File Bankruptcy?